zahidalidev/CS-Material/python/python.md

 ```
 ->  2- Run this command to create migration: python manage.py makemigrations
 ->  3- To run Migration run this command: python manage.py migrate

+->  4- To check the sql statements sent to the datebase on running migration run this command: python manage.py sqlmigrate appName migration_number.

+!!!!!!!!
+Don't Ever Delete Any Migration !!!!!!!!!!!!